José-Luis Novo, Interim Director of Orchestral Activities

 Britten’s Les Illuminations with projections and design: The surreal story of personal growth and discovery conveyed in French poet Arthur Rimbaud’s Les Illuminations were animated through projections and design by Doug Fitch and Tim McLoraine.

 The UMSO experience is further enriched through residencies and collaborations with esteemed musicians and ensembles, including:

 - A year-long residency with members of the Orpheus Chamber Orchestra that culminated in a performance.

 - A week-long residency with The National Symphony Orchestra that culminated in a side-by-side concert at both the Clarice Smith Center and the Kennedy Center.

 - A week-long residency with the Annapolis Symphony Orchestra that culminated in a side-by-side concert at the Clarice Smith Center and Maryland Hall for the Performing Arts.

-- The Verdi Messa da Requiem with soloists Sharon Sweet, Delores Ziegler, Benjamin Warschawski, and James Morris,
+- Verdi’s Messa da Requiem with soloists Sharon Sweet, Delores Ziegler, Benjamin Warschawski and James Morris

 UMSO Concerto Competition